-The Primary Sport Premium funding implemented in September 2013 has given primary schools the freedom, for the first time, to invest in PE and school sport based on the need and demand of their individual school and the local community.
+The Primary School Sports Premium funding implemented in September 2013 has given primary schools the freedom, for the first time, to invest in PE and school sport based on the need and demand of their individual school and the local community.

-This funding is ring-fenced to be invested in a manner that ensures the biggest impact and sustainability.
+This School Sports Premium funding is ring-fenced to be invested in a manner that ensures the biggest impact and sustainability.

 Through Sportshall Athletics, this could include:

 – Purchasing equipment to enable delivery of the nationally recognised Sportshall Awards Programme

 – Purchasing Badges & Certificates to ensure young people are rewarded for their progress and personal development

 – Provision of service delivery for School Sports Days, Sportshall Athletics or Track & Field Awards.

 – Teacher Training & Athletics CPD opportunities .